juliema/aTRAM/MANUAL.md

 ### format_SRA.pl

-perl format_SRA.pl inputfile.fastq
+perl format_SRA.pl -input inputfile.fastq [-output Database Name | -int Number of Shards ]

   This script will create aTRAM blast formatted databases of your Illumina run.
+It will split the short read archive into shards for every 250 MB.
+The final aTRAM database will have ~ # of GB (of a fasta file)/4 blast formatted databases.

 ### aTRAM.pl